 Doing a pregnancy test if you're on the Pill

-Hormonal methods of contraception, such as the contraceptive pill, implants and injections, work by changing a woman's hormone balance.
-However, taking these hormones won't affect the result of a pregnancy test.
+Hormonal methods of contraception, such as the combined pill, progestogen-only pill, implants and injections, work by changing a woman's hormone balance.
+Taking these hormones won't affect the result of a pregnancy test.
 You can take a pregnancy test if you're using hormonal contraception.
 The result will still be reliable.
 If it's positive, this means that you're pregnant.

 Most tests come in a small box that contains one or two long sticks.
 You pee on the stick and the result appears on the stick after a few minutes.
 All tests are slightly different, so always read the instructions.